w3f/polkadot-wiki/docs/learn/learn-nft.md

 slug: ../learn-nft
 ---

-This page is a high-level overview of NFTs and the various approaches to NFTs within the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
+This page is a high-level overview of NFTs in the blockchain space and the various approaches to NFTs within the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.

 ## Fungibility